mcguffin/wp-github-installer/README.md

 ToDo:
 -----
+- be sensitive with local repositories (identified by presence of .git directory)
+- Option: manual Plugin update check.
 - install and update themes
-- be sensitive with local repositories (identified by presence of .git directory)